zopefoundation/zc.resumelb/README.rst

 Change History
 ==============

-- Fixed: uncaught applications were misshandled for HEAD requests.
+- Fixed: uncaught applications were mishandled for HEAD requests.

 1.0.0 (2015-02-19)
 ------------------